My-Azure-Projects/AzureImageRecognitionProject/README.md

-# Azure Image Recognition Project
+# Azure Image Recognition Projectaaaa

 ## This project demonstrates the use of Azure's Cognitive Services to analyze images using AI.